 - 1. After the subject's resting heart rate is recorded, the subject should stand in front of the step and await the signal of the timekeeper. - 2.
 Once the timekeeper calls "Start!", the subject should begin stepping at the rate of 24 steps/minute for 3 minutes. - 3.
 While the subjects are stepping, the lab partners can enter pertinent data into the Journal. - 4.
-30 seconds before the end of the stepping exercise, the timekeeper should alert the subject and other lab partners to be ready attach the pulse plethysmograph.
-Type Recovery from Exercise in the Mark box that is to the right of the Mark button. - 5.
-The timekeeper should give the subjects and the lab partners a 10 second countdown before calling "Stop!".
-At the end of the 3-minute stepping exercise, each subject should immediately sit in a chair and attach the pulse plethysmograph to the same finger with about the same tension used earlier. - 6.
-As soon as the subject is seated and the pulse plethysmograph is in place, click on the Record button.
-Click on the AutoScale buttons on both channels. - 7.
+30 seconds before the end of the stepping exercise, the timekeeper should alert the subject and other lab partners to be ready attach the pulse sensor.
+Type Recovery from Exercise in the Mark. - 5.
+The timekeeper should give the subjects and the lab partners a 10 second countdown before calling "Stop!"
+At the end of the 3-minute stepping exercise, each subject should immediately sit in a chair and attach the pulse sensor to the same finger with about the same tension used earlier. - 6.
+As soon as the subject is seated and the pulse sensor is in place, click on the Record button.
+Click on the AutoScale All button. - 7.
 Continue to record the subject's pulse until his or her heart rate returns to the resting level.
 Click on the Stop button. - 8.
 Select Save in the File menu.